alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-08-06-anyone-who-does-not-have-shaykh-will-be-the-devil.md

 devil'"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Nur 'Ala al-Darb vol 3"
-category: [sufism]
+category: [sects, audios]
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_715/nour_71510.mp3
 link: https://cutt.ly/KdDevcg
-hijri: Dhul-Hijjah 16, 1441 AH
+hijri: Dhul-Hijjah 16, 1441
+locale: en
+active: audios
 lang: en
 note: false
 excerpt: "The only path that must be adopted is that of the Prophet (peace be upon him).
 It is the way of Ahl-us-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
 It is the way of the Sahabah (Companions of the Prophet)"